mytardis/microtardis/docs/install_microtardis.rst

 Installing Your MicroTardis Instance
 ************************************

-This document describes how to install MicroTardis/MyTardis system.
+This document describes a step by step guide on how to install MicroTardis/MyTardis system.
 The documentation includes two main parts: the first part describes the installation of MyTardis system and MicroTardis extensions; and the second part describes deploying MicroTardis within RMIT ITS network.